The Sacramento Office of Arts + Culture is a public agency devoted to advocating, supporting, and promoting the arts for more than 40 years.

-Candidates will be selected for interviews based on the following criteria:
+Finalists will be selected based on the following criteria:

-· Demonstrated experience and professional practice with community outreach and collaboration
+· Demonstrated experience and professional practice with community engagement

-· Demonstrated proficiency in craftsmanship and technical knowledge of mural making
+· Demonstrated proficiency in craftsmanship and technical knowledge of sculptural materials

-· Experience and success in creating a public artwork in collaboration or cooperation with city agencies and multiple stakeholders
+· Experience and success in creating a public artwork in cooperation with city agencies and multiple stakeholders

 The entire submission must be completed on Submittable at https://sacmetroarts.submittable.com .
 There is no application fee to apply or to use Submittable.
-To apply, register a username and password, and follow the instructions.
-The call is listed as the City of Sacramento, North 12th Street Underpass Mural Project.
-All requirements listed below must be met, or the application will not be considered.
+To apply register a username and password and follow the instructions.
+The call is listed as the City of Sacramento, North 12th Street Gateway Project.
+All requirements listed below must be met or the application will not be considered.

 · Artist Statement: (Maximum 250 words) Include a general introduction to your work.
 Discuss the concepts and ideas you explore in your artwork and how these ideas and issues are presented.
 If you are applying as a team, the letter should clearly describe the contribution of each collaborator.
 Teams may present an artist statement up to 350 words maximum.

-· Samples of your work: (Maximum of 10 files) Digital images, video, and audio files are all acceptable with corresponding titles to match the Support Description list.
+· Samples of your work - a maximum of ten (10) files: digital images, video, and audio files are all acceptable with corresponding titles to match the Support Description list.
 Each file should highlight only one project.

-· Support Description list: (Maximum 2 pages) For each image/file submitted, list the title, date, size, and medium for studio work.
-For public art projects include a description,location, budget, and commissioning organization (if applicable).
-If the project included community outreach, list participating groups and briefly describe the role community played in the project.
+· Support Description list: (Maximum 2 pages) For each image/file submitted, include relevant project information.
+For example, list the title, date, size, and medium for studio work.
+For public art projects include a description,location, materials, budget, andcommissioning organization.